MrJohz/appdirectory/README.md

 ### Todo
 - Fix site* functions
-- npm
+- Test all user* functions

 ### Known Limitations
+> Note: All this limitations have been fixed by virtue of removing the site* functions.
+The aim is to add them back in, at which point they will still exist, as one's a design decision, and the other's unfixable as far as I can tell.
+However, at this point, there are no known limitations to AppDirectory!
+(Feel free to tell me about new limitations by filing an issue.)
-- On Windows Vista, the site-config and site-data directories are hidden system directories, which may cause issues.
-I don't have a copy of Vista to hand to play around with how well this works, though, so YMMV.
+- ~~On Windows Vista, the site-config and site-data directories are hidden system directories, which may cause issues.
+I don't have a copy of Vista to hand to play around with how well this works, though, so YMMV.~~
-- On unix-likes (including those with XDG-compliance), requesting the site-config and site-data directories will return just one directory, even in cases where the XDG* variables contain more than one individual path.
-(Specifically, it will be the first path AppDirectory finds.)
+- ~~On unix-likes (including those with XDG-compliance), requesting the site-config and site-data directories will return just one directory, even in cases where the XDG* variables contain more than one individual path.
+(Specifically, it will be the first path AppDirectory finds.)~~

 [appdirs]: <https://pypi.python.org/pypi/appdirs/>